robertpainsi/codein-extension/README.md

 4. Click on _Load unpacked extension_ and open the folder.
    * If you can't find the button on the top of the page, make sure that _Developer mode_ is enabled (https://developer.chrome.com/extensions/faq#faq-dev-01)
 5. To test it, go to https://codein.withgoogle.com/dashboard/task-instances/in-progress/

+### NOT USING CHROME?

+No problem, just c&p the code from the [index.js](https://raw.githubusercontent.com/robertpainsi/codein-extension/master/index.js) file into the console and press enter.